 At Ombersley Endowed First School we have high expectations for behaviour from all of our pupils.
 There is a clear and detailed behaviour policy, which outlines the school's philosophy and practice towards establishing a positive learning environment in which all children are expected to have high standards of behaviour.
-A child with social, mental and emotional difficulties may have a Personalised Support Plan (PSP)/Positive Handling Plan to help to address these difficulties.
+A child with social, mental and emotional needs may have a Behaviour Support Plan (BSP) or a Personalised Support Plan (PSP)/Positive Handling Plan to help to address these needs.
 It will contain clear objectives for improvement, strategies and procedures.
 We aim to ensure that all staff have completed the Team Teach training as part of positive handling policy.
 It is the school policy to keep parent/carers informed of all incidents in which behaviour is a problem.